Board of Directors

 Outside her paid roles, she has served on a number of committees of management for a range of community groups, in the childcare, education sectors and is a past board member of a national disability employment provider.

-Michael Howcroft - Manager Direct Services
+Michael Howcroft - Chief Services Officer

 MHuServ; Grad Cert Disability Studies

 Michael has dedicated over 20 years of his career to working with individuals and families with a disability.
-He has over 15 years knowledge and experience in working and understanding complex Neurological conditions like Multiple Sclerosis.
+He has over 15 years of knowledge and experience in working and understanding complex Neurological conditions like Multiple Sclerosis.
 He also has lived experience as a carer and has worked as a support worker throughout his career.

 He holds a Masters in Human Services Major in Disabilities from Griffith University, a Graduate Certificate in Disability Studies Griffith University 2004, Certification in Mediation and Conflict Resolution from the Department of Justice.